+3. Results

-Results: Given in are the top 10 keywords per topic rank, sorted in order of importance.
+Given in are the top 10 keywords per topic rank, sorted in order of importance.
 Each of the algorithms presents a slightly different result, although common repetitive words do occur as an output of each algorithm.
 It is interesting to note the order of the words themselves and how each algorithm places importance on different words.